 - Areas with substantial to high community transmission

 - Correctional and detention facilities and homeless shelters

-- All planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations
+- All forms of public transportation (including planes, buses, and trains) traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations

 Keep 6 feet apart